MicrosoftDocs/cpp-docs/docs/parallel/concrt/how-to-use-the-context-class-to-implement-a-cooperative-semaphore.md

 ---
+description: "Learn more about: How to: Use the Context Class to Implement a Cooperative Semaphore"
 title: "How to: Use the Context Class to Implement a Cooperative Semaphore" ms.date: "11/04/2016"
 helpviewer_keywords: ["cooperative semaphore implementing", "context class"]